HANDS-ONLY CPR & AED TRAINING

 When someone collapses, just push hard and fast in the center of the chest.

 The Alameda County Fire Department (ACFD) recognizes this important medical situation and offers free, non-certification, informal Hands-Only Community CPR trainings throughout the year within the communities we serve.
-The informal community trainings are typically offered at community fairs and festivals or other department events and are subject to the availability of ACFD personnel.

 If you have questions or would like additional information, please contact the Public Education Assistant at (510) 632-3473 ext.
 1321 or (925) 833-3473 ext.
 1321